-Mr. Benjamin regularly advises clients small and large, from multinational corporations to start-up ventures, across numerous industries including retail, fashion, gaming, telecommunications, cosmetics, food and beverage, consumer products, and technology.
+From his position as chair of Kilpatrick’s Advertising and Marketing group, and Managing Partner of the firm's New York office, Mr. Benjamin regularly advises clients small and large, from multinational corporations to start-up ventures, across numerous industries including retail, fashion, hospitality, telecommunications, cosmetics, food and beverage, consumer products, and technology.

-Mr. Benjamin also has an extensive and varied counseling practice, advising on the structure of and reviewing advertising and marketing campaigns, and drafting terms and conditions for all forms of marketing and promotion initiatives, including sweepstakes, online, mobile, and app games, skill contests, social media engagement, fantasy sports, email, text messaging, and charitable marketing and co-venture programs.
-He also assists clients with claim substantiation, consumer research, and product testing, with managing risks in social media engagement (rights of privacy and publicity, protection of intellectual property), and with the conduct of due diligence in transactions.
-With start-up, emerging growth companies, he assists with initial organization, financing, acquisition, and governance issues.
+Mr. Benjamin also has an extensive and varied counseling practice, advising on the structure of and reviewing advertising and marketing campaigns, and drafting terms and conditions for all forms of marketing and promotion initiatives including sweepstakes, skill contests, social media engagement, email (Can Spam), text messaging (TCPA, TSR), and charitable marketing and commercial co-venture programs.
+He also assists clients with claim substantiation, consumer research, and product testing, and with managing risks in social media engagement (rights of privacy and publicity, protection of intellectual property).

 Mr. Benjamin is a frequent speaker on advertising, marketing, privacy, and emerging media issues, and has written articles in many different publications.
 He is also the author of the chapter “Push the Boundaries, but Stay in Bounds: The Advertising Lawyer’s Role in an Increasingly Aggressive Marketplace,” in Advertising and Marketing Law (Aspatore, 2005).
 He has been recognized for many consecutive years as a New York “Super Lawyer” in the area of First Amendment/Media/Advertising Law by Super Lawyers magazine and has been listed for many consecutive years in The Best Lawyers in America® for Advertising Law.
 Mr. Benjamin is listed in the 2023 and the five years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Transactional and Regulatory Advertising and was also ranked nationally as a "Recognized Practitioner" in its 2023 and the five years immediately preceding editions.
 He has been recognized repeatedly for Data-Telecoms and Media Law in The International Who's Who of Business Lawyers.